canonical/tf-lite-examples-snap/ubuntu-core-image/README.md

 An example script to do this can be found [here](https://github.com/canonical/landscape-scripts/blob/main/core/snaps/update-snap-config.py).

 ## Limitations
-- After a reboot, Mir Kiosk may fails to show the web view in case the web server hasn't fully started.
-In this case, it is necessary to restart the Mir Kiosk snap.
+- After a reboot, the Web Kiosk fails to show the web page in case the web server hasn't fully started.
+In this case, it is necessary to restart the `wpe-webkit-mir-kiosk` snap.
 - The USB camera should be connected before boot.
 Otherwise, after connecting the tf-lite application and Mir Kiosk should be restarted in the mentioned order.